The Ritz Dance Performance, June 1978

 learn how to partner dance like John Travolta!
 My students

-begged me for more partner dancing.
+begged me to start teaching partner dancing.

 The problem was, I barely knew any partner dancing!
+I had

-Mr. Stevens showed me a simple dance based on East Coast Swing
+One day Mr. Stevens showed me a simple dance based on East Coast Swing

-footwork.
-It used Swing footwork one step per beat.
+other words, one step per beat.

 similar to Aggie Jitterbug that shortened the basic pattern